Maprunner/hertsway/README.md

 - Save gpx file in src/data as legx.gpx
 - npm run new <x> <from> <to>
 - Edit post
-- Add picture details to globals/pics.js
-- Add pictures (600x400 jpg) to src/images
 - npm run dev to test
 - copy dist/images to src/images to avoid resizing again

+## Pictures

+- Add picture details to globals/pics.js
+- Add pictures (3000+ jpg) to src/rawimages
+- npm run resize x creates images for everything in pics.js for leg x

 ## Deploying